Ambitious project helps ensure smooth streets, other upgrades

 In addition to the maintenance assessment program, Neel-Schaffer helps advertise and secure construction bids and helps provide construction engineering and inspection services for the paving projects.
 Neel-Schaffer also coordinates infrastructure planning with the local utility companies to help avoid costly open cuts after a road is newly paved.

-The streets that were not paved in 2017 are already assessed and will be prioritized as the City prepares its paving list for 2018-19 and beyond.
+The streets that were not paved in 2017 are already assessed and were prioritized as the City prepares its paving list for 2018-19 and beyond.
 On average, roads are paved in two-year cycles, depending on available funding.
 The latest rounds (2014-15, and 2016-17) were the most aggressive the City has pursued while working with Neel-Schaffer, each time passing $5 million bonds.